LjeDamos/CultivationIdle/Readme.md

 ### Player creation

-Each run starts by choosing a race, then picking three starting traits from nine randomized options drawn from an achievement‑expanded trait pool.
+Each run starts by choosing a race, then picking three starting traits from nine presented options drawn from an achievement‑expandable trait pool.
-A reroll option consumes a minor early resource so players can chase interesting synergies without falling into heavy analysis paralysis.
+Reroll option is available.
 Races alter attribute growth curves, early skill synergies, and available route hooks while avoiding hard locks on late‑game content, echoing Evolve‑style evolutionary paths.
-Onboarding branches by race, offering short race‑specific tasks that highlight unique strengths instead of relying solely on generic tutorials.

 ### Races

 Human focuses on balanced attribute growth and flexible build paths, making it an ideal first‑clear and reference race.
+60 years basic lifespan.
 Elf emphasizes SPIRIT and AGI scaling, granting faster cultivation breakthroughs and more efficient meditation‑driven progress at the cost of physical robustness.
+170 years basic lifespan.
 Demonkin leans into STR and VIT, rewarding aggressive challenge play and combat‑heavy routes with stronger physical output and survival.
 Spiritfolk specialize in Qi efficiency and meditation speed while starting with weaker physical stats, favoring players who enjoy optimization and non‑combat progress.
+130 years basic lifespan.
 Undying gain extended lifespans and death mitigation tools but suffer reduced early XP gains, inviting slower, long‑plan styles that exploit late‑life snowballing.
+Unlimited lifespan, but huge penalty on exp gain.
 Dragonkin require steep XP investment yet pay off with exponential late scaling, existing as a high skill‑ceiling race for players who master the meta layers.
+80 years estimated lifespan.

 ### Traits system

 Each run, players pick three traits from nine options sampled from an expanding achievement‑gated pool, promoting variety and long‑term collection goals.
 Example traits include Quick Learner for global skill XP, Iron Body for damage reduction and VIT scaling, Qi Conduit for SPIRIT‑based production, Artisan for crafting output, and Strategist for formation and leadership efficiency.
 Traits have tiered upgrades unlocked via achievements and meta currencies, with diminishing returns at higher tiers to prevent any single trait from dominating all builds.
-One mid‑run respec token per life allows undoing dead‑end trait choices and is purchasable in Layer 2 meta, increasing long‑term flexibility without trivializing planning.

 ### Attributes

-The core attributes are STR, VIT, AGI, SPIRIT, INT, and LUCK, each feeding specific skills and systems that define broad build archetypes.
+The core attributes are STR, VIT, AGI, SPI (spirit), INT, and LUC (luck), each feeding related skills and systems that define broad build archetypes.
 STR affects physical damage and carrying capacity, supporting martial and labor‑intensive activities.
 VIT governs health, regeneration, and lifespan buffers, deeply interacting with lifespan and challenge survivability.
 AGI controls action speed and dodge‑like multipliers, improving both combat responsiveness and throughput of time‑sensitive activities.
-SPIRIT drives cultivation rate, Qi regeneration, and magical scaling, synergizing with meditation, techniques, and spiritual breakthroughs.
+SPI drives cultivation rate, Qi regeneration, and magical scaling, synergizing with meditation, techniques, and spiritual breakthroughs.
 INT boosts research speed, knowledge caps, and formula‑driven bonuses, accelerating tech trees and mathematical optimizations.
 LUCK influences rare event frequency, high‑tier drop multipliers, and crit‑like effects, creating spike moments and supporting exploratory playstyles.
+No normal way to upgrade.
 Attribute‑linked bonuses use smoothing curves and piecewise softcaps so that extreme stacking yields diminishing marginal returns rather than hard caps or runaway growth.

 ### Skills and activities

-Every major activity maps to a skill, and performing that activity grants skill XP while the current skill level acts as a self‑multiplier on that activity’s effectiveness.
+Every activity maps to a skill, and performing that activity grants skill XP while the current skill level acts as a self‑multiplier on that activity’s effectiveness.
+When skills are used and upgraded - they affect attributes, but to a lesser extend.
-Core skills include Meditation, Martial Arts, Alchemy, Crafting, Trading, Research, Exploration, Leadership, Formation, and Inscription, each supporting both idle and active variants where appropriate.
+Core skills include Meditation, Body training, Alchemy, Crafting, Trading, Research, Exploration.
-Cross‑skill synergies discourage single‑skill tunneling; for example, Leadership and Formation can amplify Martial Arts and Exploration, while Research unlocks efficiencies for multiple skills.
-Key activities provide both idle modes and active bursts, allowing players to choose between relaxed passive play and short optimization sessions without mandatory clicking.

 ### Character level from skills